madeofpendletonwool/AlarmClock/README.md

 #### **Raspberry Pi Automated Ansible Install:**
 NOTE: No ansible knowledge is really needed.
 Just run these commands exactly.

 Simply get a raspberry pi going with the base 32-bit raspberry pi os on it.
+Leave the user as the default 'pi'.
 Connect it to the internet and ssh into it.
 Run these commands next.

 Update!